D.M. Ladd

 D.M.
-Ladd, AKA D. Milton Ladd and "Mickey" Ladd (1903–1960), was a special agent and assistant (number 3 position) at the Federal Bureau of Investigation (FBI) to its director J. Edgar Hoover, who was "one of the earliest members" of the FBI.
+Ladd, also known as D. Milton Ladd and "Mickey" Ladd (1903–1960), was a special agent and assistant (number 3 position) at the Federal Bureau of Investigation (FBI) to its director J. Edgar Hoover, who was "one of the earliest members" of the FBI.

 Background

 Daniel Milton Ladd was born on October 30, 1903, in Fargo, North Dakota.
-His parents were Edwin Freemont and Rizpah Sprogle.
+His parents were U.S. Senator Edwin F. Ladd and Rizpah Sprogle.
 He attended public school.
-In 1921, he moved to Washington, DC, where he attended the George Washington University (GW).
+Following his father's election to the Senate in 1921, he moved to Washington, DC, where he attended the George Washington University (GW).
 In 1925, he obtained A.B. from GW, where he played basketball and was a member of the District of Columbia Alpha chapter of the Sigma Phi Epsilon fraternity.
 In 1928, after several years of night school, he obtained a law degree from GW.

 Career

 Ladd worked at his father's office initially, then helped run subway cars between US Capitol office buildings.

 On November 5, 1925, having finished law school, Ladd joined the FBI as an agent.
 His first assignment was in Butte, Montana, followed by New Orleans, Louisiana.
 In 1931, he became a special agent, assigned to St. Louis, Missouri; St. Paul, Minnesota; Chicago, Illinois; and Washington, DC, field offices.

 In 1939, Ladd became assistant director of the FBI's Technical Laboratory, AKA Identification Division and Laboratory.
 In 1941, Ladd became head of the Security Division, which in 1942 became the FBI's Domestic Intelligence Division (in the 21st Century known as "counterintelligence").
-In this role, Ladd led investigations into Nazis (e.g., Operation Pastorius) during World War II and into Communists during WWII and the early Cold War including major cases like the Amerasia Case, Hiss-Chambers Case, and Julius and Ethel Rosenberg Case as well as alleged spies Alexander Koral, Robert Talbott Miller, William L. Uanna, Harry Dexter White, and Duncan Chapin Lee Case and even movies stars like Lucille Ball and subjects such as UFOs.
+In this role, Ladd led investigations into Nazis (e.g., Operation Pastorius) during World War II and into Communists during WWII and the early Cold War including major cases like the Amerasia affair, Hiss-Chambers Case, and Julius and Ethel Rosenberg case as well as alleged spies Alexander Koral, Robert Talbott Miller, William L. Uanna, Harry Dexter White, and Duncan Chapin Lee Case and even movies stars like Lucille Ball and subjects such as UFOs.

 On May 5, 1949, Hoover appointed Ladd to the Number 3 position of Assistant to the Director, succeeding Edward Allen Tamm, as second only to Clyde Tolson.
 As Hoover's "assistant," Ladd's role was "supervision of all the FBI's investigative activities in both criminal and subversive fields."

 In 1954, Ladd retired from the FBI.

 In 1960, Ladd ran for Congress in the district for Sanford, Florida, the town where he was living.